Updated: Oct 10, 2022

 You know you've got the right placement for you when you find a feeling of lift away from the mat - the whole hand pushing down, strong and stable through the upper body.
 Basically; you're looking for feeling steady and comfortable in your shape.

-My personal preference and how I teach is first finger forwards.
+My personal preference is actually hands out slightly.
 Having the hands a little wider allows for more rotation into the shoulders which makes it easier to push the hands down firmly.
+When I teach, I actually get my classes to try all sorts of hand positions until they feel comfortable and planted.

 Try exploring these options in your next practice and you might find the shape for you is different to what your teacher cues.
 Take the option that works best for you and your body for your practice going forwards.